Academic Standards: FAQ

 Low List means that your term GPA is below a 2.0 but your cumulative GPA is a 2.0 or above.
 Basically, you had a rough semester, but you are still in good standing.
 You are still eligible to be enrolled at the University of Utah, but if you have any questions or academic concerns please call Academic Advising Center at 801-581-8146 to schedule an appointment with an academic advisor.

 If your cumulative GPA is below 2.0 for the first time, you will be placed on academic warning.
-An advising hold will be placed on your registration and you will need to complete an Academic Success Workshop in order to get the hold removed.
+An advising hold will be placed on your registration and you will need to complete an Academic Standards Workshop in order to get the hold removed.

 WARNING: The first term your cumulative GPA drops below 2.0, you are on warning and a hold is placed on your registration.